 - 1. arrange for her/his internship training site.
-The training site must be established by the third week of the Fall & Spring semesters and by the end of the first week of the Summer term. - 2. complete the External Training Plan with realistic and meaningful learning objectives. - 3. work a minimum of 336 hours at no more 40 hours per week in a nursing facility under the supervision of the administrator. - 4. participate in the weekly discussions - 5. submit all required written reports within the specified time frames. - 6.
-Complete all the requirements as provided in the Responsibilities section of the AIT Job Description - 7. act in a professional manner as part of the course activities AND at the training site.
+The training site must be established by the third week of the Fall & Spring semesters and by the end of the first week of the Summer term. - 2. complete the External Training Plan each semester with realistic and meaningful learning objectives. - 3. work a minimum of 21 hours at no more 40 hours per week in a nursing facility under the supervision of the administrator. - 4. participate in group discussion boards - 5. submit all required written reports/documents/assignments within the specified time frames. - 6. complete all the requirements as provided in the Responsibilities section of the AIT Job Description and act in a professional manner as part of the course activities AND at the training site. - 7. use your MCC email only for all communications with your instructor.